Lower Secondary (ages 12 to 15)

 – Dr Maria Montessori

 Montessori recognised the need for the adolescent to become economically independent.
-The Montessori adolescent syllabus prescribes that students should be actively involved in the production and exchange of goods and services – the result is the micro-economy program.
+The Montessori adolescent syllabus prescribes that students should be actively involved in the production and exchange of goods and services – the result is the microeconomy program.
+At our school, we take our microeconomy program very seriously as we strongly believe that it gives our students meaningful learning opportunities and engages them in their own learning.

-At our school, our micro-economy program within our lower secondary class (Years 7-10) engages students to work in four different groups: Food, Farm, Factory, and Structures.
-Every student gets the chance to experience the four groups throughout the year and, as they progress through lower secondary, their involvement within the program evolves.
+At our school, our microeconomy program within our lower secondary class (Years 7-10) engages students to work in four different groups: Food, Farm, Factory, Fabrications, and Facilitators.
+Every student gets the chance to experience the five groups throughout the year and, as they progress through lower secondary, their involvement within the program evolves.

 The Montessori National Curriculum is approved by the Australian Curriculum, Assessment and Reporting Authority (ACARA).